 Almost every vehicle has a spare tire in case of emergency.
 Mostly, every driver does not want to be on a spare tire.
 Still, no one knows when it would be a need to use a spare tire.
-This article asks a question that every driver wants to know and the question is, how far can you drive on a spare tire?
+This article asks a question that every driver wants to know and question is, how far can you drive on a spare tire?

-Types of Spare Tires:
+Types of Spare Tires

 There are mainly two types of spare tires.

-Even Though, if you get any trouble from the original tire and it’s not worthwhile to repair that tire, you could visit your mechanic and ask him to exchange your spare tire with the original tire rim.
+Even Though, if you get any trouble with the original tire and it’s not worthwhile to repair that tire, you could visit your mechanic and ask him to exchange your spare tire with the original tire rim.
 It would cost you less and you also can drive with your spare tire for a long time span.

 Donut spare tires are also renowned as space-saver tires.
 These are the tires specially designed for consuming less place in your vehicle.
 This tire cannot be driven over 50 miles per hour and it could be a safe option after 70 miles.

 If you are having donuts as your spare tire of a vehicle, you should remember that you could not go with this for a long period of time.
 It is because these tires hattle tread wear.
-Over those 70 miles, the greasing up oil will separate, causing pointless wear on the gears of wheel and clutch plates.
+Over those 70 miles, the greasing up oil will separate, causing pointless wear on the gears of the wheel and clutch plates.